Detachment Focus: Hypercrypt Legion (Updated November 25, 2025)

 Enhancements

-The Legion’s array of Enhancements are very strong, and often form a key part of your plans.
+The Legion’s array of Enhancements are very strong, but aren’t necessarily must-takes.

-- Arisen Tyrant (25 points) – This lets your unit re-roll 1s to hit all the time, and fully re-roll hits if the unit was set up on the Battlefield this turn.
-This is extremely good, and particularly useful with tesla Immortals, providing a route to go full fish for thirty-something hits with a Plasmancer, or on a Lokhust Lord powering up either enmitic Heavy Destroyers or a big block of regular Lokhusts.
+• Arisen Tyrant (25 points) – This lets the bearer’s unit re-roll 1s to hit all the time, and fully re-roll hits if the unit was set up on the Battlefield this turn.
+This is extremely good, and particularly useful with tesla Immortals, providing a route to fish for thirty-something hits with a Plasmancer, or on a Lokhust Lord powering up either enmitic Heavy Destroyers or a big block of regular Lokhusts.
 Don’t forget that “set up” also includes from a Transport, so you can combine this effectively with a Night Scythe full of Immortals.
 The fact that this provides re-roll 1s to hit all the time is just gravy.

-- Osteoclave Fulcrum (20 points) – This gives the bearer’s unit Deep Strike (and by extension, the ability to be pulled and dropped turn 1 when you go second).
+• Osteoclave Fulcrum (20 points) – This gives the bearer’s unit Deep Strike (and by extension, the ability to be pulled and dropped turn 1 when you go second).
 This sees particularly heavy use in versions of Hypercrypt that use Warrior blocks, as it adds a lot of flexibility in how you utilise them without relying on your once-per-turn usage of Cosmic Precision.
 Lokhust Destroyers are also good with this, as they’re generally a pain to maneuvre, and don’t rely on Arisen Tyrant for access to hit re-rolls.
+And don’t sleep on this with a Skorpekh block either, particularly since you can use it to Rapid Ingress them, move out and kill something, then pick back up and vanish to do it again the following turn.

 Stratagems